-Hue includes a search application that provides a customizable UI.
+Cloudera Search includes a Hue application that provides a customizable UI.
 Using Hue with Cloudera Search involves importing collections.
 After you import collections, you can work with them through the Hue user interface.

-You can create a new search using the Hue Web UI.
-For example, for the server myserver.example.com, use: http://myserver.example.com:8888/search/new_search.
+You can use the Hue Web UI to run search queries.
+For example, for the server serach01.example.com, use: http://search01.example.com:8888/search/new\search.